 Credits are a great way to cut your business' tax bill because they offer a dollar-for-dollar reduction in tax liability.
 To take full advantage of these credits, be sure to monitor changes in Federal law, as some incentives are temporary, while others are subject to Congressional renewal.
 The Tax Cuts and Jobs Act of 2017 contains many tax breaks for businesses, but there are a number of tax breaks that were eliminated or reduced.
+More recent legislation, such as the 2020 Coronavirus Aid, Relief, and Economic Security Act as well as the American Rescue Plan Act of 2021, also included some provisions for business tax breaks.
 We can help you monitor changes in tax law and determine which credits are available to you.